Fall is arguably the best season for menswear, and that includes footwear. Here are some of the best fall shoes for men to wear this year.

 Splurge Pick – Common Projects

-If you want amazing quality and design, and you're okay with paying the extra markup for one of the coolest designer labels, Common Projects if the way to go.
+If you want amazing quality and design, and you’re okay with paying the extra markup for one of the coolest designer labels, Common Projects is the way to go.

 These are some of the sleekest, most refined and minimal Chelsea boots you can buy.

-We especially like the light grey color, which will look great with literally any shade of denim in your closet.
+We especially like the taupe color, which will look great with literally any shade of denim in your closet.

-Bluchers will never, ever go out of style.
-Unless humans take up space travel and space boots become the new-norm…
+Unless humans take up space travel and space boots become the new normal, bluchers will never, ever go out of style.

 Suede bluchers are a great shoe for everyday wear, especially if you work in a business casual environment.